mesax1/juanpml/src/content/projects/proscai.md

 ## Project Overview

 Proscai specializes in providing comprehensive ERP solutions for businesses.
-I worked with their team to integrate advanced AI and machine learning capabilities into their ERP platform, enhancing automation, sales processes, and business intelligence features.
+I worked with their team to integrate advanced Generative AI into their ERP platform, especially customer-facing business intelligence features and data analytics.

 ## Key Contributions

 ### AI-Enhanced ERP Platform
-- Integrated machine learning algorithms into existing ERP workflows
+- Integrated Generative AI into existing ERP workflows
 - Developed intelligent automation features for business processes
-- Created predictive analytics modules for business forecasting

-### Sales Process Optimization
-- Built AI-powered sales analytics and recommendation systems
-- Implemented automated lead scoring and customer segmentation
-- Developed intelligent pricing optimization algorithms

-### Business Intelligence Enhancement
-- Created advanced reporting and analytics dashboards
-- Implemented real-time business performance monitoring
-- Developed automated insights generation for business decision-making
+- Orchestrated a RAG-based and text-to-SQL query generation agent for business intelligence

 ## Impact